AT THE BMW GROUP, THE FUTURE HAS ALREADY BEGUN.

 Nowadays, it is even possible for humans to work directly with conventional, large-scale industrial robots.
 Naturally, safety is also paramount here: If a person gets dangerously close to a robot, the latest safety technology kicks in to halt the movement of the robot arm.

 The BMW Group celebrated its first successful use of this technology in small-series production in 2010, with the additively-manufactured water pump wheel still fitted in its DTM vehicles to this day.
-Further use in series production followed in 2012, with additively-manufactured plastic parts for Rolls-Royce Motor Cars.
-The BMW i8 Roadster has also used an additively-manufactured metal part in series production since 2017.
+Further use in standard production followed in 2012, with additively-manufactured plastic parts for Rolls-Royce Motor Cars.
+The BMW i8 Roadster also uses an additively-manufactured metal and plastic component in standard production.